Does Renters Insurance Cover Injuries?

 If your renters insurance policy includes medical payments coverage, you can rest assured that your guests' injuries will be covered, regardless of who is at fault.

 Note that your guest’s health insurance policy may cover their injuries.
 However, if they decide to sue you for the injuries, you will not be compensated for damages without renters insurance.
-Even if you are not at fault, you can utilize your personal liability coverage to pay for their injuries and legal fees, as well as your own, if they file an injury lawsuit against you.
+Even if you are not at fault, you can use your personal liability coverage to pay for their injuries and legal fees, as well as your own, if they file an injury lawsuit against you.
 If you think that your liability limits are too low, you can always buy an umbrella policy.

 When Doesn’t Renters Insurance Cover Injuries?

-• If your renters insurance does not include medical payments coverage, otherwise called no-fault medical coverage, third-party injuries due to the individual’s own negligence will not be covered.
+• If your renters insurance does not include medical payments coverage, otherwise called no-fault medical coverage, third-party injuries due to the individual's own negligence will not be covered.
+This optional coverage pays small medical bills without determining fault.

 How to Prevent Injuries